lucaschirruINAF/SRT-Documentation/antenna.rst

 Receivers
 =========

-* The L-P band dual-frequency receiver was installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
+* The single-feed, L-P band dual-frequency receiver was installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
 It allows for simultaneous observations at L and P bands.
 The polarization type is linear but is also transformed to circular thanks to a hybrid converter.

 * A single-feed C-high band receiver is installed at the Beam Wave Guide (BWG) focus of the telescope.
+The polarization type is circular.

 * A multi-feed K-band receiver is installed at the (secondary) Gregorian focus.
 Both C and K band receivers require the shaped configuration.
+The polarization type is circular.

 In the following table, we outline, for each receiver: its frequency coverage; number of feeds; polarization type; focal position; its beam-size in arcmin or arcsec; measurements of the system temperature Tsys at 45 degrees of elevation; antenna gain; and system equivalent flux density (Sefd) (the system equivalent flux density is the flux density of a radio source that doubles the system temperature).
 Each receiver feed allows for two polarizations.